zulvkr/wbnuxtvuetify/README.md

 Each components self-explained by the name:

 - CircleRating.vue
-- ImageDialog.vue
+- ImageDialog.vue: The overlay image component
-- NFooter.vue: The footer
+- NFooter.vue
 - PhotosSubtitle.vue: The photos tab with grid icon
 - ProfileTag.vue: The hotel tag on the right side of star rating
 - ResponsiveAvatar.vue